 The board requires that all applications are completed and submitted electronically including any materials that will be used (such as recruitment material, informed consent forms, etc.).
 If you are a student, you must enter your faculty advisor in the system.
 You do NOT have to attach completed training certificates as the certificates are emailed directly to the HPA upon completion of the course.

 Even the best laid plans sometimes need modification, especially with research.
-If you foresee a need to change your protocol procedures in ANY way (examples include but are not limited to, reduction in population pool, change in population selection, survey instrument change, site change, expanding the population pool, etc.), you are required to complete a Modification Request Form, have it signed by the faculty advisor and submit the signed original form to the HPA.
+If you foresee a need to change your protocol procedures in ANY way (examples include but are not limited to, reduction in population pool, change in population selection, survey instrument change, site change, expanding the population pool, etc.), you are required to complete a Modification Request Form with the authorization of your faculty advisor and submit the form to the HPA via the Axiom Mentor system.

 First and foremost, ensure the subjects safety and care.
 If the adverse event is not life-threatening, be sure complete and Adverse Event Form and submit the form immediately to the IRB after the event, but no later than 10 working days after the event.